IceTrooper/zut-masters/README.md

 2. Out-of-order command queue with events to synchronize between kernel calls.

 ### Notes
-- You can't use profiling events in Out Of Order command queue.
+- [You can't use profiling events](https://community.intel.com/t5/OpenCL-for-CPU/Out-of-Order-Queues-do-they-work-Enqueued-Barriers-with-Events/td-p/1182479) in Out Of Order command queue.
 In this example time is measured with chrono on host side.
+[Intel example](https://github.com/intel/compute-samples/tree/master/compute_samples/applications/commands_aggregation)
 - Some devices don't support OOQ.
 When you want to mimic out-of-order execution you need to make multiple command queues and synchronize operations between them.

 ### Resources